fjp/fjp.github.io/collections/_ros/2020-08-23-rqt-turtle.md

 used by turtlesim as background color, see [turtlesim parameters](http://wiki.ros.org/turtlesim#Parameters).
 After changing the color, the [`clear` service](http://wiki.ros.org/turtlesim#Services) is called to immediately update the new color.

-The Spawn button and the two Teleport Abs and Teleport Rel buttons open a new dialog.
+The `Spawn` button and the two `Teleport Abs` and `Teleport Rel` buttons open a new dialog window.
 Currently there are three different dialog implementations:

 - `ServiceCaller.ui` for "Spawn", "Teleport Abs" and "Teleport Rel" buttons.
 - `Draw.ui` for the Draw button.